jeflucas/urlShortener/README.md

 - Text input for the user's URL
 - "Shorten" button to trigger the link shortening
-- Display area to return the shortened URL to the user
+- Display area to return the shortened URL to the use

+## Notes

+1 - At the start, I was decided to use VUE and Vuetify to build this project, but due to the short delivery time that I put on it, I've chosen to stay where I can swim safely, so I'll use the basics in this project and I'll compromise myself to study VUE to be comfortable with it.